elumbantoruan/feed/README.md

 #### Cronjob --> gRPC

-Below is the trace from Cronjob which creates multiple Workflow worker to download the content concurrently.
+The following is the trace from Cronjob which creates multiple Workflow worker to download the content concurrently.
 The span started from Cronjob (newsfeed-cronjob) traverses to gRPC (newsfeed-grpc) to get the list of feed sites (GetSites) and it's ended with the child span represents MySQL
 ![Cronjob-gRPC](artifact/images/trace-cronjob-tempo.png)

 #### WebUI --> gRPC

-Below is the trace from WebUI to render the list of feed sites along with the content for each feed site.
+The following is the trace from WebUI to render the list of feed sites along with the content for each feed site.
 The span started from WebUI (newsfeed-web) traversed to gRPC (newsfeed-grpc) to get the list of feed sites (GetSites), and the content of each feed site (GetArticlesWithSite) and it's ended with the child span represents MySQL.

 ![Cronjob-gRPC](artifact/images/trace-web-tempo.png)